-High-efficiency particulate air (HEPA) filters are one of the best defenses against cat allergies.
-By forcing air through a special filter that traps dander as well as pollen, mites, or other allergens, airborne pet allergies may be reduced.
+High-efficiency particulate air (HEPA) filters become one of the best defenses against cat allergies.
+By forcing air through a special filter that traps dander as well as pollen, mites, or other allergens, you will reduce airborne pet allergies.

 How to Reduce Your Symptoms

-It is best to avoid your cat if you are allergic.
-Here are some options for reducing your symptoms: (list comes from www.healthline.com/health/allergies/cat
+Best to avoid your cat if you have an allergy.
+Consider some options for reducing your symptoms: (list comes from www.healthline.com/health/allergies/cat)

 - Don’t let the cat in your bedroom